npgy/album2vid/README.md

 The resulting executable should be found in the `dist/` directory.

 ## Notes
-- Some things to note are that this renders in x264 and 1080x1080.
+- The output is rendered in x264 at 1080x1080.
-- Your cover art must also be 1:1 aspect ratio; most are.
+- Your cover art must be 1:1 aspect ratio; most are.
 - If a universal2 binary of ffmpeg exists for macOS, I would love to know as it would allow me to compile only one binary for macOS to support both architectures.

 ### Big thanks to: